wetransform/inspire-extensions/patterns/_posts/2016-06-03-association.markdown

 ## When to use

-Associations are very versatile, and has several applicable uses:
+Associations are very versatile, and have several applicable uses:

 1. When the associated objects have different lifespans
 1. When associated objects should be re-used many times, e.g. in N:M relationships
 1. Generally, when loose coupling of objects is desirable, e.g. when the associated objects are part of different domains or implemented in different systems
+1. When coupling objects of two classes, but not more (for that you should instead create new types)

 ## When not to use